lvgl-micropython/lvgl_micropython/README.md

 slider = lv.slider(scrn)
 slider.set_size(300, 25)
 slider.center()

-import task_handler
-# the duration needs to be set to 5 to have a good response from the mouse.
-# There is a thread that runs that facilitates double buffering.
-th = task_handler.TaskHandler(duration=5)
 ```

 The touch screen drivers will handle the rotation that you set to the display.